DeepEarthSchool/DeepEarthSchool/registration.md

 ## Registration

-To register, please send an email with a short motivation letter  to all members of the organizing committee.
+To register, please send an email with a short motivation letter  to all members of the organizing committee before June 15th 2023.

 Anne REPLUMAZ \| [anne.replumaz@univ-grenoble-alpes.fr](anne.replumaz@univ-grenoble-alpes.fr)